-There was a definite readiness among these NQGPs for taking on management and leadership roles and this grows with experience in the job:
+There was a definite readiness among these newly-qualified GPs for taking on management and leadership roles, and this grows with experience in the job:

-"as time goes on you feel able to devote some time to the other aspect, you know, the sort of business side of things and reducing referrals and thinking about how we plan services and things like that."
-(P1, Partner)
+'As time goes on you feel able to devote some time to the other aspect, you know, the sort of business side of things and reducing referrals and thinking about how we plan services and things like that.'
+(P1, partner)

 However, a key theme emerged around opportunity and how this can enhance or hinder the value of experiences in GP practice.
-Both as registrars and newly qualified GPs, opportunities to be involved in the business of managing a practice vary.
-Some practices enable involvement and have a more inclusive approach, compared to others where opportunities are limited.
-Where opportunity is given trainees benefit from the experience:
+As registrars and newly-qualified GPs, opportunities to be involved in the business of managing a practice vary.
+Some practices enable involvement and have a more inclusive approach, compared with others where opportunities are limited.
+Where opportunity is provided, trainees benefit from the experience:

-"when I was a trainee I did used to go to some of the business meetings in the practice as well as the clinical meetings and that was quite useful, even if I didn't always understand exactly what was going on, to kind of get a feel for how QOF affects the partners or how they make decisions about hiring new practice managers."
-(P1 Partner)
+When I was a trainee I did used to go to some of the business meetings in the practice as well as the clinical meetings and that was quite useful, even if I didn't always understand exactly what was going on, to kind of get a feel for how QOF affects the partners or how they make decisions about hiring new practice managers.
+(P1, partner)